 If you have committed a traffic violation, proper legal representation can help you minimize the penalties and possibly help you avoid conviction.
 This is why it is important to hire an experienced Virginia traffic lawyer to help handle your defense.
-An experienced criminal lawyer in Virginia can help prepare you for what to expect and ensure that the strongest defense possible is put forward on your behalf.
+An experienced criminal lawyer can help prepare you for what to expect and ensure that the strongest defense possible is put forward on your behalf.
 En Español.

 Beginning July 1, 2013, some notable changes to Virginia distracted driving laws came into effect in the Commonwealth.
 In addition, there have been recent changes to Virginia DUI laws and taxes on gasoline and diesel fuel.

 Nobody wants to be pulled over by a police officer, but the reality is at one point or another, we most likely will be.
 With congestion growing, people will often drive fast or recklessly in order to get to their destination quicker.
 Many people do not even realize they are breaking laws when they drive in such a manner.
-For example, one of the lesser known applications of reckless driving is driving 20 miles or more over the speed limit.
+For example, one of the lesser-known applications of reckless driving is driving 20 miles or more over the speed limit.

-Typically, people envision reckless driving as someone going over 100 miles per hour or perhaps being pursued by the police in a high speed chase.
+Typically, people envision reckless driving as someone going over 100 miles per hour or perhaps being pursued by the police in a high-speed chase.
 But these and other traffic violations are more common than you may think.
 The result of these laws and the way that the Commonwealth enforces them is that people end up spending thousands of dollars every year in fines and increased insurance rates.

 We would like to help you avoid those financial hardships, as well as any criminal prosecution you could be facing, if at all possible.

-There are many defenses that our attorneys can use when arguing against your traffic violation.
+There are many defenses that our attorneys in NoVa can use when arguing against your traffic violation.
 One is that a speed calibration machine was malfunctioning and did not record your speed accurately.
 Another defense is that the police officer who pulled you over did not have a legitimate reason to do so.
 These defenses and others provide a way for you to explain what happened in court and with the proper legal assistance, you may be able to make a strong case for yourself and avoid any unfavorable consequences.

 Traffic offenses pose more of a problem than merely fines.
 Points on your driver’s license, mandatory driver improvement classes, and even jail time are some of the things a judge can order as punishment.
 The most severe thing that could happen is being sentenced to jail.